danfmaia/CodeQuery-API/readme.md

-# AutocoderGPT API
+# Codebase Query API

-**AutocoderGPT API** is a Flask-based API specifically designed to serve a **custom GPT agent** specialized in coding tasks.
+**Codebase Query API** is a Flask-based API specifically designed to serve custom AI agents.
 This API allows AI agents to query a project's file structure and retrieve file contents programmatically.
 It is built to help developers explore and interact with a project's directory structure efficiently, while adhering to ignore patterns specified in `.agentignore`.

-🤖 **Curious Fact**: During its development, the **AutocoderGPT API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
+🤖 **Curious Fact**: During its development, the **Codebase Query API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!

 ## Features